edwinksl/ZotPlus.github.io/better-bibtex/cayw.md

 ### Picking references

-Scrivener has no built-in way to call the picker, but you can easily [create an app using Automator](http://stackoverflow.com/questions/281372/executing-shell-scripts-from-the-os-x-dock) to can be called by Scrivener at cmd-Y. The following applescript has been reported to work:
+Scrivener has no built-in way to call the picker, but you can easily [create an app using Automator](http://stackoverflow.com/questions/281372/executing-shell-scripts-from-the-os-x-dock) to be called by Scrivener at cmd-Y. The following applescript has been reported to work:

     do shell script "/usr/bin/curl 'http://localhost:23119/better-bibtex/cayw?format=pandoc' | /usr/bin/pbcopy"
     tell application "Scrivener"